- What is triphala?

-For constipation and colon cleansing
+4. Good for constipation and colon cleansing

 All three of these fruits are known to have a mild laxative effect.
 Now this is not that uncommon for fruits rich in soluble fiber.
 For example, baobab and goji berries will do the same and it’s a reason why they should only be eaten in moderation, no more than one serving per day.
 Coffee is another common example.